-One of my great delights is working up talks to give to libraries and civic groups, usually in connection with one of my books.
-I conduct a great deal of research as I work on a novel, and although that research is not especially systematic or scholarly, I learn a great deal about an era and can condense it into an understandable presentation.
+I delight in working up talks to give to libraries and civic groups, usually in connection with one of my books.
+I conduct a great deal of research as I work on a novel, and although that research is not especially systematic or scholarly, I learn a lot about an era and can condense it into an understandable presentation.
 With Slant of Light, I developed a talk about 19th-century utopian communities; with This Old World, on Missouri during the years after the Civil War.

 My new book takes place during the late 1880s, when large commercial interests from the Eastern cities and from St. Louis used the recently-built railroads to extend their reach deep into the Ozarks and set up lumber mills and mines to extract these natural resources.
 The Ozarks had been logged and mined for centuries, of course, but the industrial scale of this enterprise was new, and the impact—cultural, economic, and environmental—was profound.